You Are About to Disappear

 0.3 The brain bends “straight lines”, turning them into circles!

-First, before going into what the title of this subsection announces, here is a straightforward example showing that human cognition tends to see something complex, whereas reality is simpler: consider the way the ancient peoples thought the planets move on the sky.
-Thinking that the Earth is immobile and at the center of the universe, they thought the planets have complex trajectories on the celestial sphere in the course of months or years, sometimes moving in one direction, other times decelerating, stopping, and turning around to move backwards.
+First, before going into what the title of this subsection suggests, here is a straightforward example showing that human cognition tends to see something complex, when reality is actually simpler: consider the way the ancient peoples thought the planets moved through the sky.
+Thinking the Earth to be stationary, and at the center of the universe, they thought the planets had complex trajectories on the celestial sphere in the course of months or years, sometimes moving in one direction, other times decelerating, stopping, and turning around to move backwards.
 They thought so because in reality the Earth orbits the Sun faster than the outer planets (Mars, Jupiter, etc.), so at some point in the year it overtakes them, making them appear as if they move backwards.
-Also, the inner planets Mercury and Venus move faster than the Earth, which they can overtake within a single year.
+Also, the inner planets Mercury and Venus move faster than the Earth, which they do overtake within a single year.
 The ancient Greeks even found a mathematical model to describe all this complexity: it was Ptolemy’s theory of “epicycles” (2nd C. AD), which regarded the Earth immobile at the center of the universe, and the planets orbiting it, tracing what were thought to be “circles within circles”, or epicycles.
 Not all ancient thinkers thought so.
 The Greek astronomer Aristarchos of Samos (a.k.a.
 Aristarchus, ca. 270 BC) proposed that the Sun is at the center, and the Earth and other planets orbit the Sun; which is correct, but it was an idea too far ahead of its time to be considered seriously.
 Ptolemy’s “geocentric” (Earth-centered) model was making more sense, because it described what people’s eyes were actually seeing.
 The geocentric model was greatly simplified when the Polish priest and astronomer Mikolaj Kopernik (a.k.a.
-Copernicus, 1473 – 1543) rediscovered independently Aristarchos’s ancient “heliocentric” (Sun-centered) model, turning all planetary orbits to mere circles.
+Copernicus, 1473 – 1543) rediscovered Aristarchos’s ancient “heliocentric” (Sun-centered) model, turning all planetary orbits to mere circles.
 The circles were to be slightly complicated later by the German astronomer Johannes Kepler (1571 – 1630), who found out they are ellipses, not circles, and once more later by Albert Einstein (1879 – 1955), whose general relativity showed that the ellipses actually rotate slowly; but even so, this was a great simplification compared to Ptolemy’s geocentric system; besides, Einstein’s “complexification” is only an apparent one: it is really a simplification, soon to be explained why.

 Figure 0.5.
 Simplification (generalization) of two types of motion initially considered distinct

-What I want to discuss, however, although it concerns planetary orbits, does not involve ideas that every schoolchild learns about, such as the straightforward simplification from the geocentric to the heliocentric model, or the generalization between the motion of falling apples and orbiting satellites, but a simplification that most people do not come across, unless they study mathematics, physics, and/or astronomy.
+What I want to discuss, however, although it concerns planetary orbits, does not involve ideas that every schoolchild learns about, such as the straightforward simplification from the geocentric to the heliocentric model, or the generalization between the motion of falling apples and orbiting satellites.
+It’s about a simplification that most people do not come across, unless they study mathematics, physics, and/or astronomy.
 This simplification, which was possible only after Einstein’s general relativity, says that orbits of heavenly bodies actually are not circles, ellipses, parabolas, or other exotic curves (“conic sections”, as they are called), but... straight lines!

 Did you think you know what a straight line is?
 At school we learn that a straight line is the shortest path between two points.
-This is fine as a definition, and it coincides with our intuitive notion of straight line when the space is flat, like a 2-dimensional flat sheet of paper.
+This is fine as a definition, and it coincides with our intuitive notion of a straight line when the space is flat, like a 2-dimensional flat sheet of paper.
 However, if the space is curved, as on the surface of a sphere, then the shortest path that connects two points is not our idea of a straight line, because there are no straight lines on the surface of a sphere.
 The idea that comes to a layperson’s mind upon reading the previous sentences is that there still is a straight line that connects the points of the sphere: it is a straight line that starts at one of the two points, necessarily goes underneath the surface of the sphere, reaches up to a maximum depth at the middle of the distance, and then approaches the surface again and reaches the other point.
 But the problem with this idea is that this line must dive underneath the surface; it must leave the surface.
 When we say “the space is curved, as on the surface of a sphere”, we mean that the entire space is the spherical surface , there is no “out” to go, or dive into.
 Thus, if you are forced to stay on the surface of the sphere, what is the shortest path to connect two points?
-The answer is that it is a line that looks like a “great circle”, or “equator” of the sphere.
+The answer is that it’s a line that looks like a “great circle”, or “equator” of the sphere.
 That is a “straight line” in that space, since it complies with our original definition: it is the shortest path connecting the two points.
 (Why is it the shortest?
 Because if you were to drive a car from one point to the other, you’d spend the least amount of gas, i.e., energy, if you traveled along that equator-like line connecting the two points; any other route would make you spend more gas.)
 To avoid confusion, instead of “straight lines”, mathematicians speak of “geodesics”, which coincide with straight lines as we ordinarily think of them when the space is flat; but on a sphere the geodesics are equator-like circles.
 Every surface, flat or curved, has geodesics.

 That projections can be distorted is something familiar to everyone.
 Think of the shadow of the trajectory of an airplane on the surface of the Earth (see next figure).